rfc-st/humble/README.md

 options:
   -h, --help         show this help message and exit -u URL             URL to analyze, including schema.
-E.g., https://google.com -r                 show HTTP response headers and full analysis (with references and details) -b                 show brief analysis (without references or details) -o {html,pdf,txt}  save analysis to file (URL_yyyymmdd.ext) -l {es}            Displays the analysis in the indicated language; if omitted, English will be used -g                 show guidelines on securing most used web servers/services -v, --version      show version
+E.g., https://google.com -r                 show HTTP response headers and a detailed analysis.
+  -b                 show a brief analysis; if omitted, a detailed analysis will be shown.
+  -o {html,pdf,txt}  save analysis to file (URL_yyyymmdd.ext).
+  -l {es}            Displays the analysis in the indicated language; if omitted, English will be used.
+  -g                 show guidelines on securing most used web servers/services.
+  -v, --version      show version
 ```